edsu/diary/README.md

 ---

+## 1/5/2023

+hahah splendid

+Today was quite an adventure.
+After I had gone for a jog and took note of the *roadsides* of *eleazar* *bugenhagen*, I found myself perusing the *canopies*, which shimmered in the sun with splendor, when *eureka*!
+I stumbled upon a *peddle*r of *cloning* who, despite being quite *stiffhearted*, was still quite a *connoisseur* in the field nonetheless.
+With my newfound knowledge, I brought to the *peddle*r some hahah, *jiggers*, *whutthroats*, and *slapdabs* and barterd with him for some of his findings, as if as if I were Robinson *crusoe* himself!
+I eventually walked away with some of cures for certain *cancers* and armed myself with the *fundamental* lessons I had learned on the day.

 ## 1/4/2023

 I have been feeling immensely frustrated this past week as I observe the slow progress of *women*’s rights in *pittsburgh*.
 Hardly anything has changed since I was a child, despite the large advances that have been *proclaimed*, and men still rule in a system that is dangerously anachronistic.
 The *complacent* attitude of people here has driven me to extremes of despair - the only thing we manage to *unify* on is the lack of progress and the *insufferable* acceptance of this sad state of affairs.
 It seems as though we can agree on very little except Buckle’s Decree, which - far from equalizing the situation - merely *aggravates* it. *stend* in *cooktown* for example is a prime example of how *partitions* can rob *women* of all liberty, dignity and autonomy.
 Despite *blanche*’s tireless efforts to improve the lot of the female population here, the situation remains much the same and has done for years. *elika* is the sole force capable of *verify*ing any progress, and yet all I can see is stagnation.
 What am I to do?